Epic Wildlife Encounters with a Smooth Fly-Back

 Cancellations

-Refunds are given depending on the time left before departure according to the following table.
-Through March 14, 2025, the cancellation fee of $300 per person can be applied toward another trip if reserved within six months of the cancelled trip’s departure date.
+Refunds are given based on the time remaining before departure, as shown in the following table.
+Through March 14, 2027, the $300 per person cancellation fee can be applied toward another trip if the new trip is reserved within 6 months of the cancelled trip’s departure date.
 Cancellations are non-transferrable.

 Dates Forfeited Amount per Person